hansaagard/canvas_quizzes_export/README.md

 This project consists of two Python scripts that interact with the Canvas LMS API to export quiz content and format it into a structured text file.

+**NOTE - this currently only works on classic quizzes!
+I'm still working on new quizzes.
+It will list them but will not export any real data for them.**
 ## **Setup**
 ### **1. Install Dependencies**
 Ensure you have Python installed, then install the required dependencies: